rpearce/robertwpearce.com/src/blog/2018-01-23-ramda-chops-function-currying.md

   // 2. we return a function taking any `n` arguments return (...xs) => {
     // make sure we have a populated list to work with;
+    // `undefined` is the value for the Unit type in
+    // crocks and calling our function must utilize some
+    // sort of value.
-    // comes in handy with function calling later. const args =
+    const args =
       xs.length ? xs : [ undefined ]